jdi-docs/jdi-light/source/includes/_documentation.md

     When I Click on "Accept Conditions"
     Then "Accept Conditions" is deselected

-(More examples are available in the Tutorial section (the link to the section is on the right))
+(More examples are available in the Tutorial section.

 ```

 Validations: <br>

 **Then** "\<ELEMENT NAME\>" is enabled <br>
 **Then** "\<ELEMENT NAME\>" is disabled <br>
 **Then** "\<ELEMENT NAME\>" is displayed <br>